From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Benitses

 Up until the 80s, Benitses was a notorious party resort – right up there with Kavos.
-But since then Benitses has calmed down and is in the process of reinventing itself as a quieter family destination with a quaint fishing village feel.
+But since then Benitses has calmed down and is in the process of reinventing itself as a quieter destination with a quaint fishing village feel.

 The water seems particularly clear in Benitses and there are spectacular views across the water to Albania.